boazbk/tcs/lec_06_loops.md

 MODANDJUMP(X_nonblank[i],X_nonblank[i])
 ```

-The above is not, strictly speaking, a valid enhanced NAND-TM program.
+The above is not, strictly speaking, a valid NAND-TM program.
 If we "open up" all of the syntactic sugar, we get the following valid program to compute this syntactic sugar.

 ```python